Spin amplification in realistic systems: Continuous-wave drive spin amplification in realistic systems

 \section{Continuous-wave drive spin amplification in realistic systems}

 In this appendix, we show that the imperfections commonly found in realistic spin ensembles, make the protocols described in Refs.~\cite{lee_pra05,furman_prb06,close_prl11} perform suboptimally.
-To show the effect of each imperfection separately, the detailed model for the persistent-current artificial atoms is not used in this appendix.
+To show the effect of each imperfection separately, the detailed models for realistic spins are not used in this appendix.
 The ensemble is chosen to be a 1D array of $16$ spins.
-For the idealized nearest-neighbor transverse-field Ising model, we use the Hamiltonian~\eqref{H_long_range_ising} with $J_{\pm,jk}=0$, $J_{z,jk}=J_z$, $J_z>0$ when $i$ and $j$ are nearest neighbors, $J_{z,jk}=0$ otherwise.
-The drive has a constant Rabi frequency $\Omega/J_z=0.1$ and detunings $\Delta_j=0$, where all spins have the same transition frequency.
+For the idealized nearest-neighbor transverse-field Ising model, we use the Hamiltonian~\eqref{H_long_range_ising} with $J_{\pm,jk}=0$, $J_{z,jk}=J_z$, $J_z>0$ when $j$ and $k$ are nearest neighbors, $J_{z,jk}=0$ otherwise.
+The drive has a constant Rabi frequency $\Omega/J_z=0.1$ with $f_j=1$ and detunings $\Delta_j=0$, where all spins have the same transition frequency.
+Unless noted otherwise, the localized initial state $|\psi_1\rangle = \hat{\sigma}_{+,j=1}|\psi_0\rangle$ will be used in this appendix, with $j=1$ being the end spin in 1D~\cite{lee_pra05} and corner spin ind 2D~\cite{close_prl11}.

 In 1D, the simple explanation of the spin amplification is as follows~\cite{lee_pra05,furman_prb06,close_prl11}.
 The interaction term $J_z \hat{\sigma}_{z,j}\hat{\sigma}_{z,k}$ (for the nearest-neighbor $j$ and $k$) in the Hamiltonian~\eqref{H_long_range_ising} causes effective detunings.
-When each spin is in the ground state $|0_j\rangle$, the drive is effectively off-resonant with the detuning $2J_{z}$ in the bulk and with $J_{z}$ for the end spins.
+When each spin is in the ground state $|0_j\rangle$, the drive is effectively off-resonant with the detuning $8J_{z}$ in the bulk and with $4J_{z}$ for the end spins.
+Note that there are factors of $2$ here compared to Refs.~\cite{lee_pra05,furman_prb06,close_prl11}.
+One factor of $2$ is from the term $(\Delta_j/2)\sigma_{z,j}$, and another one is because the summation over $J_{z,jk} \hat{\sigma}_{z,j}\hat{\sigma}_{z,k}$ in the Hamiltonian~\eqref{H_long_range_ising} double counts the interaction terms with $j>k$ and $j<k$.
 As soon as one spin is excited to the state $|1_j\rangle$, the detuning on the neighboring spins due to the interaction term vanishes, and hence a resonant drive can create further excitations.
 The additional excitations are created due to a propagating domain wall around the initial one.